Juantantan/MandelbrotExplorer/Readme.md

 worry about setting up an environment and writing all the bolier-plate code from scratch.
 It took me months to get the first basic OpenCL utilised version working many years ago, and hopefully the code and info here can help people avoid some of the hassle of going through that, just to get started.

-## Vulkan
-Vulkan is a new graphics api developed by AMD and Khronos Group.
-At the time of my early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
-OpenCL might even still be the most direct and efficient api to use to do highly recursive parallel compute operations without having to write too much bolierplate code.
-I may not attempt to rewrite this code using the Vulkan API but would be interested if others do.
-I have gone through an excellnt Vulkan learning reference twice and still find it hard to understand at the lowest level when compared to OpenCL.
-One great aspect of the Vulkan API, is that it has been adopted by the major GPU verndors and is as a result able to compete with their other APIs or API wrappers.
-It is intersting to read about CUDA and DirectX, OpenCL and OpenGL and then to compare them with Vulkan across different types of implementations and different vendor hardware.
-Vulkan is increasingly being used for writing game graphics engines.
-The boilerplate code takes a long time to write but once done, it seems a very effifient API to use to write all sorts of graphical (and hopefully compute) intensive software.

 The program could equally be run and compiled at the command line without an IDE but the extensions for VS Code make it very easy to see what's going on during compilation using that, especillay when debugging.
 If running with the command